moukhless/m_project/README.md

-some practicing in language c
+some practice in language c